 Being a beauty editor and living with acne is like living a lie but in plain view so everyone can see.
 I professed to be an expert in skincare, but my flare-ups said otherwise.
 The problem is when it comes to hormonal acne—that itchy, sore, inflamed sort of angry acne that languishes along the jawline—it’s hard to tackle it externally.
 All you can do is try to confine the fire, but often you’re just fanning the flames.
 What I found most confusing was that my acne was definitely hormonal, every skin expert I came across told me so, but I couldn't understand why was I suffering from it 24/7 and not just monthly.
 Keep scrolling to find out what was causing this hormonal acne and how to cure it.

 A new study published in May this year has further linked skim milk to acne.
-A controlled study was carried out with 225 participants aged 14-19 years and the results show those with acne consumed significantly higher quantities of low and nonfat milk than those with clearer skin.
+A controlled study was carried out with 225 participants aged 14 to 19 years, and the results show those with acne consumed significantly higher quantities of low and nonfat milk than those with clearer skin.

 I can't speak highly enough about this gadget!
 It really helps me to cleanse thoroughly and the gentle vibrations give my skin a good massage which I figure has to do something to aid lymphatic drainage along my jawline.
 All I know is my skin is always brighter after using this.